OPTANO/optano.algorithm.tuner/Doc/userDoc/parameters.md

  <dt>--miniTournamentSize={NUMBER} [8]</dt>
  <dd>The maximum number of participants per mini tournament.<br/>
-For optimal tuner run time, all of these should be run in parallel, i.e. the number of competitors should equal the number of maximum parallel evaluations.
-However, there might be reasons why you would want to have different numbers, e.g. if you do not have a sufficient amount of cores or your algorithm needs several cores to work.<br/>
-Note: If the mini tournament size is very small, the racing framework is not very effective and tuning might take longer.
+Note: If the mini tournament size is very small, the [racing framework](#racing) is not very effective and tuning might take longer.
 </dd>

  <dt>--maxGenomeAge={NUMBER} [3]</dt>